 Lauren Browne is most happy outdoors on a trail with her husband and pup, Juno.
 When not outdoor adventuring, she works for the City of Sedona as the Citizen Engagement Coordinator and as a local hiking and biking guide: getting others to know and love Sedona's trails as much as she does.
 Term Expires September 2021.

-Joan Bouck is a ten-year resident who lives in the Village of Oak Creek with her husband, where they explore the trail system on their bikes.
+Joan Bouck is a fifteen-year resident who lives in the Village of Oak Creek with her husband, where they explore the trail system on their bikes.
 She also takes to the trail riding her horse or hiking with friends.
 Joan’s volunteer trail work with the Forest Service was the reason for her interest in helping with the SRRTF.
-Term Expires September 2020.
+Term Expires September 2021.

 Rob Holeman has over 20 years living in Sedona and is passionate about mountain biking the local trails.
 As the owner/manager of a local hotel Rob takes to heart the connection between healthy trails and a healthy economy.
 Rob serves on the board of the Sedona Lodging Council and the Sedona Red Rock Trail Fund.
 Term Expires September 2020.